ralph-irving/tcz-jivelite/README.md

 Here's the key map http://wiki.slimdevices.com/index.ph...Developers_FAQ

-It also works with a mouse or touchpad and should work with touch screens as well, but I don't have one to test that.
+It also works with a mouse or touchpad and should work with touch screens as well, if the screen uses the framebuffer devices like /dev/fb?.

 You can also use it with a flirc IR dongle and a squeezebox remote.

 https://flirc.tv/product/flirc/

-If you load the configuration file from the post below.
-You'll need to load the flirc config from another computer.
+You'll need to load one of the flirc config from another computer.
+Start with the fcfg in ralphy_jivelite_flirc_map.zip first and if you get multiple key presses for one press then try the other config in ralphy_jivelite_flirc_map_debounce.zip

+Both files are available in the repository.

+Not all the keys on the slimremote map 1-to-1, here are the exceptions.

+Sleep = Escape/Back
+Power = Power (Only from Now Playing screen)
+Favorites = Favorites
+Search = Current Track Info
+Browse = Music Library
+Now Playing = Now Playing
+Size = Stop
+Brightness = Playlists

 http://forums.slimdevices.com/showthread.php?99395-Community-Squeeze-OS-F19-Release-1&p=768999&viewfull=1#post768999